-What Are the Dangers of Pesticide-Laced Pot?
+What Are the Dangers of Pesticide-Laced Marijuana?

 The public’s perception of marijuana has changed wildly since the Controlled Substances Act was passed in 1970.
-Though the federal government still considers marijuana a Schedule I substance, 26 states and the District of Columbia have legalized pot for either medicinal or recreational use.
+Though the federal government still considers marijuana a Schedule I substance, many states and the District of Columbia have legalized pot for either medicinal or recreational use.

-Are There Pesticides in Pot?
+Are There Pesticides in Marijuana?

 The Dangers of Smoking Pesticides